truecharts/website/docs/manual/SCALE/options/networking.md

 - `Service Port`:
   - This port exposes the container port on the service.
 This port is the `external` port to reach the application.
-  - To change the `interal` / Target Port or `Port Type` one must click on the `Show Advanced Settings` box.

 :::warning Show Expert Config